 - Close Handle Closes the Handle.
-Closing a process handle does not terminate the associated process or remove the process object. - Properties Opens the 'Properties' dialog of the Handle.
-Also double clicking a handle opens its 'Properties' dialog.
+Closing a process handle does not terminate the associated process or remove the process object. - Properties Opens the 'Handle Properties' dialog.
+Also double-clicking a handle opens its 'Handle Properties' dialog.

 Strings

 The 'Strings' tab displays a list of ASCII and Unicode strings that are loaded to the process.
 You can choose to extract the threads loaded to Process image or Process memory.